 Identities

-- Restart your computer to ensure changes take effect.
+- Restart your computer to make the changes work.

-- After the system restart, try logging into the affected application or service to check if the issue persists.
+- After restarting, try logging into the affected app or service to see if the problem is still there.